-Lenina is shocked by the poverty and lack of modern convenience in the Reservation.
-The pueblo in the Reservation is dirty, with dogs prowling through rubbish-filled streets, and there are old people everywhere.
-The World State keeps people looking young and fit until they die.
+Lenina is shocked by the poverty and lack of modern conveniences in the Reservation.
+The pueblo is dirty, with dogs prowling through rubbish-filled streets, and there are old people everywhere.
+Out of soma, both she and Bernard have to absorb these spectacles unaided.

-After the dance, Bernard and Lenina meet a young man who's dressed like an Indian, but has blond hair and blue eyes.
-He says in peculiar (Shakespearean) English that he wishes he were the one who had been whipped.
-Lenina asks him a question, and the man stops short.
-He has never seen a white woman before.
-He thinks she's beautiful.
+After the dance, Bernard and Lenina meet a pale-skinned, blue-eyed young man in Indian dress.
+He says in peculiar (Shakespearean) English that he wishes he were the one who had been whipped—for the sake of the pueblo community, he could have borne it better, yielding more blood.
+When Lenina speaks to him, the man stops short.
+He has never seen a white woman before, and he thinks she's beautiful.

-The young man wants to feel powerful emotion (and does when he sees Lenina).
+The young man, in contrast to a World State citizen but in perfect keeping with his “uncivilized” environment, wants to feel powerful emotion.
 Shakespeare, with his plays that capture all the range of human experience and passion, is a perfect symbol for such a wish.

 The young man explains to Bernard and Lenina that his mother, Linda, came from the Other Place long ago, with “Tomakin,” the man who was his father.
 His mother had fallen and gotten injured, whereupon some Malpais hunters had taken her to the pueblo.
 Later, the young man was born there.
 He leads Bernard and Lenina to his little house on the outskirts of the pueblo and introduces them to his mother, a very fat, blond, visibly aged squaw.
 Lenina is repulsed by the woman’s wrinkled, sagging appearance, her unwashed stench, and her tearful greeting.
 Bernard, meanwhile, is excited, realizing that “Tomakin” is the Director, Thomas.